 Customers can also use Hytera’s radio registration service (RRS), which provides an information link on a DMR Tier II system when connected to a Hytera Dispatch console.
 This allows dispatchers to check the status of each radio as to whether they are on/off or in/out of range and generally improves fleet management.

-Other features shared by both radios include: support for DTMF and HDC1200 (coming soon) signalling in analogue mode; two simultaneous voice calls in direct mode thanks to DMR TDMA technology; and basic end-to-end encryption for voice and data.
+Other features shared by both radios include: support for DTMF and HDC1200 (coming soon) signalling in analogue mode; and basic end-to-end encryption for voice and data.

 In addition, roaming is included as standard for use in large multi-site network, along with further supplementary features such as radio enable/disable, remote monitor and priority interrupt.